ttback/photo-to-recipe/README.md

 # Photo to Recipe generation with Multi-agents

 This project leverages generative AI agents to generate recipes from food images.
-By utilizing ️LangGraph, various LLM-powered tools and conditional workflows, the application can extract ingredients, retrieve relevant documents, generate recipes, and have self-supervision agents to correct mistakes and errors in generation.
+By utilizing ️LangGraph, various LLM-powered tools and conditional workflows, the application can extract ingredients, retrieve relevant documents, generate recipes, and have self-supervised workflows to correct mistakes and errors in generation.

 ### Related Papers
 - **Routing:** Adaptive RAG ([paper](https://arxiv.org/abs/2403.14403)).
 Route questions to different type of retrieval